Overview

-FTE Tree calculates a position in two layers:
+FTE Tree calculates position numbers in two layers:

-1. A point-in-time calculation answers what the position looks like on a specific date.
+1. A point-in-time calculation answers what the position looks like on a specific effective date.

-2. Period reports combine point-in-time values across a selected date range.
+2. A period report allocates those point-in-time values across a selected date range.

-In calculation tables, a hyphen means the value or comparison is not available or does not apply, such as the first row in a timeline with no prior row to compare against.
+In calculation tables, a hyphen means the value or comparison is not available or does not apply.
 A formatted zero, such as $0.00 or 0.0000, means FTE Tree calculated a real zero.

 Calculation order